alexkenan/metar/README.md

 # METAR Scraper
 Scrapes FlightAware for an airport's METAR.
+User inputs desired airport either as a commandline argument or through the terminal.
 Supports ICAO and IATA airport identifiers.

 Currently scrapes METARs for: